When an interest-only mortgage ends, you have to repay all the amount you borrowed. You can’t just carry on paying the interest.

 Getting a plan

-Often you may need to piece together a plan that fits your individual situation, taking into account your other commitments, when you are likely to stop work, what your pension arrangements are etc. So you could say convert half your mortgage to repayment and plan to repay the other half from a personal pension, and afford the higher mortgage payments by getting a lodger for a couple of years until your current expensive car loan finishes.
+Often you may need to create a plan that fits your individual situation, taking into account your other commitments, when you are likely to stop work, what your pension arrangements are etc.

 You may not be able to come up with a plan that will completely solve your problem, but it will still usually be best to do what you can now.
-So if you can only afford to move part of your mortgage to repayment now, doing that means you will be in a better position later to tackle the remain interest-only part – with more equity in your property because you have been paying it off, more options such as equity release may become possible.
+So if you can only afford to move part of your mortgage to repayment now, doing that means you will be in a better position later to tackle the remaining interest-only part.
+With more equity in your property because you have been paying it off, more options such as equity release may become possible.

 Once you have a plan, it’s a good idea to do an annual check that it is “on track”.
 If at any point you can overpay your mortgage, this may help later if mortgage rates increase.